-How Smart Contingency Planning Helped Salsify Get Through the Hardships of Covid-19
+How Smart Contingency Planning Helped Salsify Get Through Covid-19

 Jason Purcell, Co-founder and CEO of Salsify, saw firsthand the crippling economic impacts of the 2008 Great Recession.
 In building Salsify, a product experience management company, he and his executive team expected another recession to occur at some point, and they knew they’d have to plan for the worst.
 In turn, they made contingency planning an annual priority.